stevecochrane/design-pattern-examples/README.md

 And in the `comparable` directory there is an example of built-in Java functionality that makes use of the Template Pattern: Comparable, which in this case is used for sorting an array.

+## Iterator & Composite Patterns

+Two patterns that work well together.
+Iterator is for providing a means to iterate through all of the objects in a group without exposing the underlying implementation of that group.
+For example, in the `custom-iterator` directory we have two different menus, DinerMenu and PancakeHouseMenu, and these have different implementations (one uses an Array and one uses an ArrayList) but by creating an Iterator class and extending it for each, other classes like Waitress who need to iterate over each, don't need to know.

+Composite provides a means to iterate over an entire structure of objects, among other things.
+With a Composite you can process a single object or a composite (a group of similar objects) in the same way, without needing to know whether it's a single object or not.
+In the example here we have a similar use case, where there is a Waitress class printing menus, but in this case we can print the entire menu in a single method.